dm7500/dm7500.github.io/_oscp-prep/2020-02-06-HTB-Jeeves.md

 ![](/assets/htb-jeeves/ask_jeeves_home.png)

-Digging into Jenkins page (*Manage Jenkins > About Jenkins*) allows us to see that we're looking at version 2.87 of the software.
+Digging into the Jenkins tools (*Manage Jenkins > About Jenkins*) allows us to see that we're looking at version 2.87 of the software.
 However, Exploit-DB doesn't show an exact match for this version.

 ---